Cu7ious/github-searcher/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using Yarn.
 You can find the most recent version of the Create React App guide [here](https://facebook.github.io/create-react-app/docs/).

 ### State Management

 This project was built with React and [Redux](https://redux.js.org), using the redux-flavored FLUX architecture.
 State of the app is separated into 3 parts: `search`, `repositories` and `sort` (To decrease the memory consumption, the part related to the modal preview of the repository's README.md file doesn't use the redux store).
-Each part has the corresponding reduser and those reducers has been combined into one by the default redux mechanism, provided by the `combineReducers` function.
+Each part has the corresponding reducer and those reducers has been combined into one by the default redux mechanism, provided by the `combineReducers` function.
 To perform the interaction with GitHub and it's API, the app has `services` with combination of the `redux-thunk` package that helps with handling of asynchronous actions.

 ### Components

 Most of the components are functional and purely presentational.
 App has 2 class-based components:

 1. `App`, where the component lifecycle method is used to connect the React app with the external sidebar.
 2. `ReposList`, where `this.state` is used to manage the state of the Modal

 ### Styles

 The app is styled using `SCSS` and `Emotion` (CSS-in-JS library used by react-select & react-modal).
 While usage of a single approach is more preferable, this could be improved in future.
-The layout was built using `CSS grid`, the most modern approach availible at the moment.
+The layout was built using `CSS grid`, the most modern approach available at the moment.

 ## Development Instruction

 ### Prerequisites

 1. Node.js v10+

 > Information on how to install Node.js can be found [here](https://nodejs.org/en/download/).

 2. Yarn

-> While Yarn is not a requirement, it is highly recommended, because this project has only `yarn.lock` file and doesn't have `package-lock.json`, which npm expects by default.
+> While Yarn is not a requirement, it is highly recommended, because this project has only `yarn.lock` file and doesn't have `package-lock.json`, which `npm` expects by default.
 Information on how to install Yarn can be found [here](https://yarnpkg.com/lang/en/docs/install/).

 ### Dependencies

 To run the development environment, you have to install the dependencies first.

 ```sh